loge5/node-sql-dao/README.md

 - CRUD an model without writing sql
 - Add validation to a model
 - MySql connection included
-- soon: genereate DAO directly from datebase
+- genereate DAO directly from datebase

 # Install